Canolfan Llwynhendy

 No, there is no pond planned.
 The architect impression may suggest this but what we have planned at the bottom corner of the field is an area that will capture and slowly release field surface water.
 The drainage works planned for the site will direct surface water from heavy rainfall into a mixture of swales, basins and underground storage that slowly releases the water into the ground and existing sewers.

-What are the opening hours Canolfan Llwynhendy?
+What are the opening hours of Canolfan Llwynhendy?

 The initial opening hours will likely be 9am – 5pm Monday to Friday.
 This may change as we get used to operations.
 The building will be staffed and the opening hours will reflect that.
 Evening and weekend opening will be dictated by hirings, volunteering efforts and cafe opening hours.